-- (1) An erosion and sediment control plan shall be prepared and submitted to the City of Appleton Department of Public Works, unless the project is required to also submit a site plan.
-If a site plan is required, the complete erosion and sediment control permit application and appropriate fee shall be submitted to the City of Appleton Community Development Department with the site plan submittal. - (2) The complete erosion and sediment control plan shall be submitted in both hard copy and .pdf format. - (3) The erosion and sediment control plan shall be prepared by a person who holds a registration issued by the Wisconsin Department of Regulation and Licensing in one (1) of the following categories: - a.
+- (1) An erosion and sediment control plan shall be prepared and submitted to the City of Appleton Department of Public Works unless the project is required to also submit a site plan.
+If a site plan is required, the complete erosion and sediment control permit application and appropriate fee shall be submitted to the City of Appleton Community Development Department with the site plan submittal. - (2) The complete erosion and sediment control plan shall be submitted in both hard copy and .pdf format. - (23) The erosion and sediment control plan shall be prepared by a person who holds a registration issued by the Wisconsin Department of Regulation and Licensing in one (1) of the following categories: - a.
 Architect. - b.
 Engineer. - c.
 Land Surveyor. - d.
-Landscape Architect. - (4) The erosion and sediment control plan shall be designed to meet the performance standards in Sec.
-24-25 and other requirements of this ordinance. - (5) The erosion and sediment control plan shall address pollution caused by soil erosion and sedimentation during construction and up to final stabilization of the site.
+Landscape Architect. - (34) The erosion and sediment control plan shall be designed to meet the performance standards in §24-25 and other requirements of this ordinance. - (45) The erosion and sediment control plan shall address pollution caused by soil erosion and sedimentation during construction and up to final stabilization of the site.
 The erosion and sediment control plan shall include, at a minimum, the following items: - a.
 The name(s) and address(es) of the owner or developer of the site, and of any consulting firm retained by the applicant, together with the name of the applicant's contact at such firm.
 The application shall also include start and end dates for construction. - b.
-Description of the site and the nature of the land disturbing activity.
-Sites of one (1) acre or more shall include the limits of land disturbance on a United States Geological Service 7.5 minute series topographic map. - c.
-The intended sequence of land disturbing construction of the development site, including stripping; clearing and grubbing; excavation; rough grading; construction of utilities, infrastructure, and buildings; and final grading and landscaping.
+Description of the site and the nature of the land disturbing construction

+- activity...
+Sites of one (1) acre ten (10) acres or more shall include the limits of land disturbance on a United States Geological Service 7.5 minute series topographic map. - The intended A sequence of land disturbing construction of development site, including stripping clearing; rough grading; construction of utilities, infrastructure, and buildings; and final grading and landscaping.
 Sequencing shall identify the expected date when clearing will begin, the estimated duration of exposure of cleared areas, areas of clearing, installation of temporary erosion and sediment control measures, establishment of permanent vegetation and removal of erosion and sediment controls. - d.
-Estimates of the total area of the site and the total area of the site that is expected to be disturbed by construction activities. - e.
+Estimates of the total area of the site and the total area of the site that is expected to be disturbed by construction activities. - Estimates, including calculations, if any, of the runoff coefficient of the site before and after construction activities are completed. - fe.
 For sites less than one (1) acre of disturbed area, include BMPs meeting the provisions of Sec.
-24-25(c)(2). - fe.
+24-25(c)(2).
+Calculations to show the expected percent reduction in the average annual sediment load carried in runoff as compared to no sediment or erosion controls. - f.
 For sites with one (1) acre or more of disturbed area, provide calculations per WDNR Soil Loss Guidelines per Sec.
-24-25(c)(32). - gf.
-Location and description of the existing surface soil as well as subsoils, as indicated by USDA Natural Resource Conservation Service Soil Survey information. - hg.
-Whenever permanent infiltration devices will be employed or were evaluated, the depth to the nearest seasonal high groundwater elevation or top of bedrock shall be identified per appropriate on-site testing.
+24.25(c)(3). - g.
+Location and description of the existing surface soil as well as subsoils, as indicated by USDA Natural Resource Conservation Department Service Soil Survey information. - h.
+Depth to groundwater, as indicated by USDA Natural Resources Conservation Department soil survey information.